patrickoser/social-app/README.md

     Add Nav bar to display in Contact page.

+    When trying to sign into older/existing accounts I got an error that prevented me from signing in.
+Worth trying to replicate and figure out why its happening.

     CRUD Operations
         A share button that allows users to share posts elsewhere.